Goal-Reaching Trajectory Design Near Danger with Piecewise Affine Reach-avoid Computation: Proposed Method

 Then, for any $\xv(\ts) \in \ol{\Rbrs}_\ts \setminus \ol{\Ravd}_{\is, \ts, \ts}$, $\xv(\ts+\Delta\ts) = \Ccon_{\sap_\ts, \ts}\xv(\ts) + \dcon_{\sap_\ts, \ts}$,

 \end{thm} \begin{proof} See Appendix \ref{app:extended_proof}. \end{proof}

-In summary, Proposition \ref{prop:obs_filter} establishes a necessary condition for the collision to occur between two discrete timesteps, while Theorem \ref{thm:avoid_set} overapproximates the avoid sets contained in each intermediate BRS.
+In essence, the intermediate avoid set from \eqref{eq:int_avoid_set} overapproximates the avoid set contained in each intermediate BRS.
+Under specific circumstances, the intermediate avoid set can be computed without convex hull or projection.
+See Appendix \ref{subsec:avoid_set_nohull} for details.

+\begin{rem} We note that PARC can be readily extended to moving obstacles by replacing $\Obs_\is$ in \eqref{eq:int_avoid_set} with the over-approximated swept volume of the obstacle between $\ts$ and $\Delta\ts$, assuming its motion is known or can be over-approximated.
+This strategy has shown to be effective on other set-based planner-tracker frameworks \cite{vaskov2019towards,vaskov2019not}.
+For ease of exposition, we consider only static obstacles in this paper, as many of the methods we are comparing PARC against do not handle moving obstacles \cite{chen2021fastrack, dawson2022safe, verginis2022kdf}, and reach-avoid for static obstacles in near-danger setups is already a difficult problem for existing literature. \end{rem}

-We now propose a straightforward scheme to construct the avoid set using Proposition \ref{prop:obs_filter} and Theorem \ref{thm:avoid_set}: reference trajectories generated from outside the avoid set are guaranteed to avoid the obstacle.
-First, for each timestep $\ts = 0, \Delta\ts, \cdots, \tf - \Delta\ts$ and for each obstacle $\is = 1, \cdots, \nobs$, we check if \eqref{eq:obs_filter} is true; this reduces conservativeness because we identify obstacles for which we do not have to compute the avoid set $\ol{\Ravd}_{\is, \ts, \ts}$ with Theorem \ref{thm:avoid_set}, at the expense of additional convex hull computations.
-That is, one can speed up computation but potentially make the avoid set more conservative by skipping checking \eqref{eq:obs_filter}.
-Then, we apply the following corollary: \begin{cor}[Avoid Set Computation] We compute the avoid set $\ol{\Ravd}_{\is, \ts, 0}$ by computing the $\ts$-time BRS of $\ol{\Ravd}_{\is, \ts, \ts}$.
+We now propose a straightforward scheme to construct the avoid set using Theorem \ref{thm:avoid_set}, where reference trajectories generated from outside the avoid set are guaranteed to avoid the obstacle: \begin{cor}[Avoid Set Computation] We compute the avoid set $\ol{\Ravd}_{\is, \ts, 0}$ by computing the $\ts$-time BRS of $\ol{\Ravd}_{\is, \ts, \ts}$.
 Mathematically,